PachuMerin/GTRaptorMod/README.md

 Credits
- - ArcPh1r3 -  for thier Tutorial on how to make mods
+ - ArcPh1r3/rob -  for thier HenryTutorial on how to make mods
  -   Rafs   -  for alowing me to use thier Green Tech mod as a basis for GTRaptor